Endre Fülei-Szántó: Biography

-After his release, he worked as an auxiliary worker for 6 years.
-In 1962 he was admitted to the Karl Marx University of Economics to teach language.
+After his release, Fülei-Szántó worked as an auxiliary worker for 6 years.
+In 1962, he was admitted to the Karl Marx University of Economics to teach language.
 He taught German, Spanish, French and English at the Language Institute of the Budapest University of Economics and Business.
-In 1965 he obtained a diploma as a secondary school teacher of Spanish and in 1983 a diploma as a secondary school teacher of English at Eötvös Loránd University.
-In 1971 he received the degree candidate of science.
+In 1965, he obtained a diploma as a secondary school teacher of Spanish and in 1983, a diploma as a secondary school teacher of English at Eötvös Loránd University.
+In 1971, he received the degree candidate of science.
 For a decade from 1966, he was the director of the Debrecen Summer University, where he directed the study of Hungarian for foreigners.
-The product of these experiences was his five-volume book Hungarian Language for Foreigners (Volumes I-V, TIT, Budapest, 1972).
-The Hungarian Language and Culture, 1972, "Hungarian for Foreigners", 1972-V. He and his colleagues taught Hungarian to Finns, Russians, Koreans and Venezuelans, English, Germans and people from twenty other countries from all over the world.
+The product of these experiences was his five-volume book: Hungarian Language for Foreigners (Volumes I-V, TIT, Budapest, 1972).
+The Hungarian Language and Culture, 1972, "Hungarian for Foreigners", 1972-V. He and his colleagues taught Hungarian to Finns, Russians, Koreans, Venezuelans, English, Germans and people from twenty other countries from all over the world.

-Since 1982 he has been a professor at the Department of Hungarian Language at the Janus Pannonius University.
-Between 1986 and 1990, he spent four years as a visiting professor at the University of Bucharest, where he spent the last, extremely rough years of the Ceausescu era, earning the respect of many with friendship, love and wisdom.
+Since 1982, he has been a professor at the Department of Hungarian Language at the Janus Pannonius University.
+Between 1986 and 1990, he spent four years as a visiting professor at the University of Bucharest, where he spent the last, extremely rough years of the Ceausescu era, earning the respect of many.
 He lived through the fall of the dictatorship and the Romanian Revolution.
 He taught at the Department of Oriental Languages, Faculty of Philology, University of Bucharest, as a visiting lecturer under an interstate agreement.
 He wrote a wonderful book about Ceausescu, entitled Fortress in Captivity, a great blend of stylistic elegance and precise observations.
 Between 1990 and 1992 he organised the Spanish Department and the Spanish Faculty in Pécs.
 He created the Inter-Faculty Cooperation Circle, an academic forum of the four faculties of the university.

-From 1971 to 1976, he was the Hungarian representative of the FIPLV (International Federation of Language Teacher Associations) and a member of the international associations IDV (German), IATEFL (English) and AEPE (Spanish).
+From 1971 to 1976, Fülei-Szántó was the Hungarian representative of the FIPLV (International Federation of Language Teacher Associations) and a member of the international associations IDV (German), IATEFL (English) and AEPE (Spanish).
 He has organised and hosted numerous international and national conferences and courses, both as a lecturer and as a teacher.
-In 1991, he became co-president of the PEK (Political Convicts' Association: 1945–56) and since 1992 he has been a member of its executive committee.
+In 1991, he became co-president of the PEK (Political Convicts' Association: 1945–56) and since 1992, he has been a member of its executive committee.
 He was a member of the executive committee of the World Federation of Hungarians.
-In 1992 he was elected Honorary President of the Spanish-Hungarian Friendship Society of Pécs.
-In 1993 he was elected President of HONT (International Association of Hungarian Studies Teachers).
+In 1992, he was elected Honorary President of the Spanish-Hungarian Friendship Society of Pécs.
+In 1993, he was elected President of HONT (International Association of Hungarian Studies Teachers).

-In 1992, while still alive, he was awarded the Order of Merit of the Republic of Hungary.
+In 1992, he was awarded the Order of Merit of the Republic of Hungary.